Battle of Britain

 Just a few of the memories that all came about because I ignored that famous RAF motto:

-No newsreel footage was used in the film.
+No newsreel footage or computer graphics were used in the film.
 All the dogfights were re-created & filmed either from a helicopter (using a then new anti-vibration camera mount) or from several filming bays in the B25 code November six-five-seven-eight-Delta.